drPytho/alle/README.md

 # Alle

-A Rust library and deployable binary that bridges WebSockets or Server Side events with and PostgreSQL NOTIFY/LISTEN with dynamic subscription management.
+A Rust library and deployable binary that bridges WebSockets or Server Sent events with and PostgreSQL NOTIFY/LISTEN with dynamic subscription management.

 This allows you to have an unlimited amount of remote listeners in the postgreSQL NOTIFY/LISTEN interface.